alcalyn/see-yourself-from-space/README.md

 And last but not least, it needs three *anchor* points, for which you need to know the coordinates **both** in pixels and GPS coords.

-They should (recommanded) form a triangle, the greatest possible, and the nearest to equilateral (not a flat triangle).
+They should (recommended) form a triangle, the greatest possible, and the nearest to equilateral (not a flat triangle).

 And choose a precise enough point like streets intersections,